 Prevention and Prohibition Measures

-Employers are required to implement preventive measures to create a safe working environment.
-These measures include:
+Employers are also obliged to implement measures to prevent injuries, creating a safe work environment.
+The measures entail:

-- Conducting regular awareness programs and sensitization workshops to educate employees about their rights and responsibilities.
+- Arranging regular awareness programs and sensitization workshops for educating employees about their rights as well as their responsibilities.

 Duties of Employers

-The Act imposes certain responsibilities on employers, including:
+The Act puts certain obligations on employers, including:

-- Appointing a dedicated Presiding Officer to oversee the functioning of the ICC.
+- The appointment of a dedicated Presiding Officer to ensure proper functioning of ICC.

-- Displaying the policy against sexual harassment at prominent locations within the workplace.
+- Displaying the policy against sexual harassment at prominent locations within the work environment.

-- Taking necessary disciplinary action against the accused if found guilty.
+- Taking appropriate disciplinary action, if the accused is found guilty.

 Best Practices for enforcing Prevention of Sexual Harassment at Workplace